The Owl Service (band): History

 After 5 years in exile, Collins returned to revive the band in June 2021.
 A new EP, Rise Up Rise Up, was released via the band's Bandcamp page on June 6, 2021, with a new album project announced at the same time.
-In October 2021 the band were commissioned by Southend-on-sea's Focal Point Gallery to create a new and exclusive work, which resulted in the mini-album English Country Music, a set of 5 new arrangements of songs taken from a book of folk songs collected in Essex entitled Bushes & Briars.
+In October 2021 the band were commissioned by Southend-on-sea's Focal Point Gallery to create an exclusive work, which resulted in the mini-album English Country Music, a set of five new arrangements of songs taken from a book of folk songs collected in Essex entitled Bushes & Briars.
 The FPG commission was performed in full by the band at the 2022 Leigh Folk Festival.
-One more show in 2022 (again, in Leigh-on-sea), was followed by a return to the Leigh Folk Festival the following year, which brought that phase of the band to a close.
-In 2024 Collins began a series of 3 releases which came under the banner of Black Chapel Music which saw him experimenting with electronic instruments, loops and samples.
-On the third instalment of BCM Collins returned to folk song, recording an arrangement of the traditional song The Garden Gate (with folk singer Liz Overs) and an original Peter Bellamy song (Above the Hill).
-In April 2025 the line-up was expanded to include 2 new singers, Rebecca Leivers and Dorothy Chappell, and a string of new releases began to surface, starting with a 2 track single recorded in tribute to Sandy Denny.
-This was followed by another single, All You Maids & Gentlemen, and an EP of Anne Briggs songs entitled Will the Waters Hold My Burden (released on both CD and clear vinyl lathe-cut 7").
+One more show in 2022 (again, in Leigh-on-sea) was followed by a return to the Leigh Folk Festival the following year, which brought that phase of the band to a close.
+In 2024 Collins began a series of three releases which came under the banner of Black Chapel Music, which saw him experimenting with electronic instruments, loops and samples.
+On the third instalment, Collins returned to folk song, recording an arrangement of the traditional song "The Garden Gate" (with folk singer Liz Overs) and an original Peter Bellamy song ("Above the Hill").
+In April 2025 the line-up was expanded to include two new singers, Rebecca Leivers and Dorothy Chappell, and a string of new releases began to surface, starting with a two-track single recorded in tribute to Sandy Denny.
+This was followed by another single, "All You Maids & Gentlemen", and an EP of Anne Briggs songs entitled Will the Waters Hold My Burden (released on both CD and clear vinyl lathe-cut 7").
 In August of 2025 Collins announced that the next Owl Service album was scheduled for release in early 2026 and would be titled Tied to the Land.